percona/pmm-doc/docs/details/develop-checks/checks-v2.md

 # Version 2 advisor checks for PMM 2.28 and newer
- PMM 2.28 upgraded Advisor Checks to version 2, which uses a slightly different structure than version 1 checks, created in 2.7 and older.
+ PMM 2.28 upgraded Advisor Checks to version 2, which uses a slightly different structure than version 1 checks, created in 2.7 and earlier.
 This is because, compared to version 1 checks, checks created in 2.28 and later offer additional support for:

 - Multiple queries
 - Victoria Metrics as a data source